Zoom-council-meeting.png

-At its December Council meeting held via Zoom due to inclement weather, the Town of Huntsville joined other municipalities, including the Township of Lake of Bays and the District of Muskoka, in calling on the province to resume property assessments.
+At its December council meeting held via Zoom due to inclement weather, the Town of Huntsville joined other municipalities, including the Township of Lake of Bays and the District of Muskoka, in calling on the province to resume property assessments.

 The resolution passed by council noted that the assessment cycle is essential for maintaining fairness and predictability of property taxes.
 It noted that the pause in the reassessment cycle has created uncertainty and instability, impacting both residential and commercial property owners.